 Jetpack Search is a powerful replacement for the search capability built into WordPress.
-It is a paid upgrade to the Jetpack plugin that provides higher quality results and an improved search experience.
-Upgrade today to get started.
+It is available via a Jetpack Search upgrade or with the Jetpack Complete plan.
+Jetpack Search provides higher quality results and an improved search experience.

 Search is active and pre-configured as soon as you purchase the product.
 At the end of the purchase you will be brought to your site’s Customizer to verify that it is working as expected.